CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 On the other hand, when a user selects a social login option such as signing in with GitHub, Keycloak serves as an identity broker, where the identity provider is now external identity providers.
 When a user clicks the GitHub option, the browser gets redirected to GitHub's consent page, where the user is prompted to authorize the application to access their data.

+Then GitHub's server sends a series of requests to the redirect URIs, including an authorization code via a request like `https://github.com/login/oauth/authorize?...`, and, eventually, an access token through a request like `https://github.com/login?...`, allowing the application to retrieve user data based on the user's consent.